Venafi/VenafiPS/docs/functions/Test-TppToken.md

 ```

 ### -VenafiSession
-Session object created from New-VenafiSession method.
+VenafiSession object to validate.
-The value defaults to the script session object $VenafiSession.
+The value defaults to the script session object $VenafiSession created by New-VenafiSession.

 ```yaml
 Type: VenafiSession